michidk/vulkan-engine/README.md

 ## Features

 Currently implemented features are:

+- A scene graph with entities and components
+- Vulkan rendering
+- BRDF shading and lighting
-- Scene comprised of Entities and Components
+- Deferred rendering and post-processing effects
-- Debug UI Layer with Frame stats, Scene Graph, Component Inspectors and Profiler
+- Debug UI Layer with frame stats, scene graph and component inspectors
-- BRDF shading
-- Deferred rendering
 - `.obj` parser
 - Runs on both Linux and Windows